 More transparency in fiscal and budgetary processes should be one of the key areas of economic reforms in Bangladesh.
 In this connection, particular focus is required to be put on implementing 'second generation' reforms to ensure higher levels of transparency and independence of regulatory bodies in order to raise efficiency, enhance competitiveness and guarantee distributive justice.
-In successive IRBD reports, CPD has strongly suggested in favour of undertaking a number of needed reform measures with a view to improve macroeconomic and sectoral performance.
+In successive IRBD reports, CPD has strongly suggested in favour of undertaking a number of necessary reform measures with a view to improve macroeconomic and sectoral performance.
 The issue of transparency has become ever more important in the current context.
-In view of these the budget for next fiscal year needs to be informed by the following transparency agenda:
+In view of these, the budget for the next fiscal year needs to be informed by the following transparency agenda:

-- (i) Establish a Public Expenditure Review Commission (PERC) - (ii) Make a detailed reporting in the budget speech, with adequate follow-up measures as regards issues related to demand assessment, beneficiary selection process, fiscal tool to increase allocation etc. as identified in the sectoral priorities - (iii) Formulate appropriate follow up mechanism for monitoring government tax incentives - (iv) Take steps to ensure disclosure of financial accounts of state-owned enterprises including the BPC
+- i.
+Establish a Public Expenditure Review Commission (PERC); - ii.
+Make a detailed reporting in the budget speech, with adequate follow-up measures as regards issues related to demand assessment, beneficiary selection process, fiscal tool to increase allocation etc. as identified in the sectoral priorities; - iii.
+Formulate appropriate follow-up mechanism for monitoring government tax incentives; and - iv.
+Take steps to ensure disclosure of financial accounts of state-owned enterprises including the BPC.

-10 Private sector credit registered the slowest growth (9.2 per cent) at least since FY2012 during July-January period of FY2020
+&lt;sup>10Private sector credit registered the slowest growth (9.2 per cent), at least since FY2011-12, during July-January period of FY2019-20.

-$^{^{11}}$ This is the average interest rate at which a selection of banks in London are prepared to lend to one another in US dollars with a maturity of 12 months.
+&lt;sup>11This is the average interest rate at which a selection of banks in London are prepared to lend to one another in US dollars with a maturity of 12 months.